resplendentHSHI/lockout-tournament/content/home.md

 ## Registration

-Registration is still open at <https://bit.ly/GMC2022>!
+Registration is still open at <https://bit.ly/GMC2022>, and join the [Discord](https://discord.gg/3jsRqhahJW)!

 Also, more detailed and up-to-date information on GMC specifics can be found at our manual, <https://bit.ly/GMC2022Manual>.